davebenson/doom4-walkthrough/README.md

 The Main Foundry Area is the large open area with molten metal floors and platform-walkways.

+Notes on Combat Challenges:
+* Three Possessed, One Barrel: the easiest opportunity for this is early on, but you can also do it in the Argent Cell fight.
+* Curb Stomp: Gore Nest 2 in the yellow molten Main Foundry Area is the easiest, but there's a lot of random Possessed Soldier around.  ??? do Hell Razers count for this?
+* Quite the Collector: easy with this guide, I hope.

 ## Mission 3: Fight: The Tunnel Of Secrets
 I'm not really sure where to include this protected tunnel system that connects various points of the Main Foundary Area.